Get Involved Today

 Aims to increase the number of historically underrepresented students who pursue degrees and careers in STEM (science, technology, engineering, and mathematics) fields.
 It provides support, resources, and hands-on learning experiences to students from elementary school through college, particularly those from disadvantaged backgrounds.

-Model United Nations - Mr. Ryan (B19)
+Model United Nations - Mr. Ryan - Room B19

 A Model United Nations (MUN) club is a student-led organization that simulates the diplomatic processes of the United Nations.
 It provides a platform for students to step into the role of ambassadors and delegates from different countries to debate and find solutions for pressing global issues.

-National Art Honor Society (NAHS) - Ms. Wood (B16)
+National Art Honor Society (NAHS) - Ms. Wood - Room B19

-Monthly meetings during lunch
+Monthly Meetings during lunch

 The National Art Honor Society (NAHS) is a distinguished organization for high school students in grades 9-12 who have demonstrated outstanding ability and interest in the visual arts.
 We hope to inspire and recognize artistic excellence and promote art education within schools and communities.

-Ping Pong Club - Ms. Sierra (177)
+Ping Pong Club - Ms. Sierra - Room 177

 Monday, Thursdays, & Fridays @ Lunch

-Queer & Ally Alliance (QAA) - Ms. Lewi (179)
+Queer & Ally Alliance (QAA) - Ms. Lewi - Room 179

 Thursdays @ Lunch